carol-rowe666/ClimateSERV_ESI_data/README.md

 **OUTPUT:** ESI_tif2select_pt.csv
 **DESCRIPTION:** Uses output .tif files from ESI_tif_clip.py to extract ESI values from specific sites as referenced from the input meta .csv file.
 Input metadata file must contain columns: longitude, latitude, stationTriplet.
 Longitude and latitude are in decimal degrees.
 The stationTriplet column is just a column of names for the stations - point location names.

+## Comparison SCRIPTS:
+**SCRIPT**: merge_esi_csv.py
+**OUTPUT**: master_ESI_CLIP_xyz.csv
+**DESCRIPTION**: Not a stand-alone script.
+See flowchart for preceeding tif2xyz.sh script which produces <date>_CLIP.csv output files.
+These files contain xyz data for all pixel coordinates of the .tif files produced by the ESI_tif_clip.py script. xyz data is: long. and lat. for centroids (center of pixel boxes) and their corresponding ESI values.

+**SCRIPT**: ESI_output_comparison.py
+**OUTPUT**: comparison_output.txt
+**DESCRIPTION**: Compare the output from our 2 methods of acquiring ESI data (polygon vs tif/row/col method.)
+Compare values across the 8 closest pixels (user can change that value).
+To get the closest pixels, I used centroids (or middle of the pixel) long/lats.
+NOTE TO SELF: I should change the distance comparison using the haversine method!!!
+NOTE: This is still in development for stand-alone.
+I may change output type as well....more to come.

 ## ENVIRONMENT - python packages and versions
 **climateSERV_env.yml**